Department of Math and Computer Science

 The following information applies to Options I and III only.
 The comprehensive exam consists of four sections, each covering one area of mathematics.
 The exam for each section lasts two hours.
 In Option I, the areas are: Real Analysis, Complex Analysis, Algebra, and Topology.
 For Option III, they are: Applied Analysis (covering advanced calculus and differential equations), Numerical Analysis, Linear Programming, and Probability.

-The exams are offered in Fall and Spring quarters, generally on the Thursday and Friday of the last (or next-to-last) week of the quarter.
+The exams are offered in Fall and Spring quarters, generally during the last week of classes in the quarter (Tuesday-Friday).
 Syllabi listing topics to be covered on each exam are available, as are copies of exams from previous years, from the Mathematics/Computer Science Student Center.

 At most two attempts at the entire exam, or three attempts at any one part, are allowed, although the student may appeal to the Mathematics Graduate Committee to allow further attempts.